open-contracts/protocol/PROTOCOL.md

 ## 3. Core Contracts: Hub, Verifier and Token

 Every Open Contract declares (via a Solidity function modifier) which of its Solidity functions can only be called with the results of a particular oracle computation, defined by an `oracle.py` script and its dependencies.
 It does so by only allowing calls to such a function if they come from the Open Contracts Hub, and informing it to only forward results to an Open Contract function if they came from the right `oracleHash`.
 These declarations are simplified by inheriting from the `OpenContract` [parent class](https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractOptimism.sol) and calling its `setOracleHash` function, as described in more detail in the docs.

-The Hub contract is at the heart of the protocol.
-It serves multiple roles at once:
+The [Verifier and Hub contracts](https://github.com/open-contracts/ethereum-protocol) are at the heart of the protocol.
+They have the following roles:
- - it keeps track of the public keys of all Registry enclaves
+ - the Verifier keeps track of the public keys of all known Registry enclaves, each validated by a previous registry.
+The attestation of the first registry can be verified off-chain before trusting the protocol.
- - it verifies that the `oracleHash` and the results are signed by an Oracle enclave public key which was signed by a known Registry public key
+ - it checks that the `oracleHash` and the results are signed by an Oracle enclave public key which was signed by a known Registry public key
  - it transfers $OPN from the user to the Oracle provider, the Registry provider, and to the [0xdead burner address](https://etherscan.io/address/0x000000000000000000000000000000000000dead)
- - if everything checks out, it forwards the `oracleHash` and the results to the Open Contract, calling the function specified by the user
+ - if everything checks out, it forwards the `oracleHash` and the results to the Hub, which forwards it to the respective Open Contract function only if it whitelisted the specific `oracleHash` via the `setOracleHash` function.

 The [OPN](https://app.uniswap.org/#/swap?inputCurrency=eth&outputCurrency=0xa2d9519A8692De6E47fb9aFCECd67737c288737F&chain=mainnet&exactAmount=.1&exactField=output) token conforms to the regular ERC20 and RC777 token standards.
 The enforced burning of OPN at every Hub transaction aims to create a deflationary pressure that increases with the overall protocol activity - incentivizing early OPN liquidity on the one hand that is necessary to for enclave providers to cash out on the other hand, who ultimately have to rent out the instances from AWS or Azure.

 ## 4. Compatibility with modern web browsers' security policies